frankhinek/otp-secret-share/README.md

 ### Split Plaintext into Shares

-To split a secret into two shares, append the `split` command when running the `secret.py` script.
+To split a secret into two shares, append the `split` command when running `secretshare`.

 ```shell
 ./secretshare split